Dee-Sol/algorithms/README.md

  Implementation of the Median Maintenance algorithm using "heaps" data structure.
 The algorithm maintains a running median of an input array by breaking it up into a MIN heap and a MAX heap.

+ ### Prim's Minimum Spanning Tree

+ Implementation of Prim's Minimum Spanning Tree (MST) algorithm.
+An MST is a subset of all edges that includes every vertex, where the total cost of all the edges in the tree is minimized.
+The implementation uses the heap data structure, which is used to store unprocessed vertices.

  ### Scheduling Algorithm

  A simple greedy algorithm for scheduling tasks with varying priorities and durations.
 The algorithm minimizes weighted sum of completion times and allows for a choice of the minimization method - either on the basis of a task's ratio (priority/duration) or its relative difference (priority - duration).